Chris24george/general-notes/Blog/On Language Learning.md

 ### What About Grammar?
 Pronunciation?

 You might be wondering why I haven't addressed grammar yet.
 Surely it is important to understand grammar?
 How can one learn a language without understanding the structure?
 I agree.
 It is important to some degree.
 The reality, however, is that grammar explanations tend not to stick until you have some sense of the language.
 It is a bit of a catch-22.
+The way I approach grammar in my language learning is as follows.

+If, when reading and listening, I translate something, but I don't really understand how the translation maps to the original, despite translating the phrase, segments of the phrase, and each word individually, I will try to research the grammar of the phrase a bit.
 ### Pushing Through the Plateau

 ### Speak!